Pike Pine Streetscape and Bicycle Improvements

 about the project

-Pike Pine Streetscape and Bicycle Improvements (a part of the Downtown Seattle Association’s Pike Pine Renaissance program) will provide a vibrant pedestrian experience on Pike and Pine streets between Capitol Hill and the Pike Place Market, with connections to the new waterfront.
-The City of Seattle’s Office of the Waterfront and Civic Projects is designing this project in coordination with the Downtown Seattle Association (DSA) and the Seattle Department of Transportation (SDOT) to improve east-west connections between the waterfront and surrounding neighborhoods.
+Pike Pine Streetscape and Bicycle Improvements (a part of the Downtown Seattle Association’s Pike Pine Renaissance program) provides a vibrant pedestrian experience on Pike and Pine streets between Capitol Hill and the Pike Place Market.
+The City of Seattle’s Office of the Waterfront, Civic Projects, & Sound Transit coordinated with the Downtown Seattle Association (DSA), and the Seattle Department of Transportation (SDOT) to improve east-west connections between the waterfront and surrounding neighborhoods.

-The future Pike and Pine streets will be safe and comfortable for all users, with more visible crosswalks, wider sidewalks, more greenery, protected bike lanes and more seating and street activity.
-Pike and Pine will also have a more consistent character and identity from end to end.
+Designed to be comfortable for all users, with more visible crosswalks, wider sidewalks, landscaping, protected bike lanes, and more seating and street activity, Pike and Pine streets are more consistent in character and identity from end to end.

-We will make Pike and Pine Streets one-way streets from First Avenue to Bellevue Avenue, with Pike Street being one-way eastbound and Pine Street being one-way west bound.
-By switching to one-way streets east of 8th Avenue the project can provide much more room for pedestrians and bikes, and a safe and more pleasant experience for all users.
+Pike and Pine Streets were converted to one-way streets from First Avenue to Bellevue Avenue, with Pike Street being one-way eastbound and Pine Street being one-way west bound.
+By switching to one-way streets east of 8th Avenue the project provided more room for pedestrians and bikes, and a more pleasant experience for all users.

-Specifically, the project will add and shift existing protected bike lanes to create a bike lane couplet on Pike and Pine Streets between Second and Melrose Avenues, with the east-bound bike lane traveling along the north side of Pike Street and the west-bound bike lane traveling along the south side of Pine Street.
-Bike lanes will be separated from traffic by a planted buffer or curbed island.
+Specifically, the project adds and shifts existing protected bike lanes to create a bike lane couplet on Pike and Pine Streets between Second and Melrose Avenues, with the east-bound bike lane traveling along the north side of Pike Street and the west-bound bike lane traveling along the south side of Pine Street.
+Bike lanes are separated from traffic by a planted buffer or curbed island.

 Art

-Artists Derek Bruno and Gage Hamilton, working as a team, were selected as team artists for the Pike Pine Streetscape and Bicycle Improvements.
-In collaboration with the project team, they have developed a concept that will unify Pike and Pine streets, creating a legible path from Capitol Hill through the downtown retail core to Pike Place Market, a gateway to the waterfront.
-The artists will work to create a unifying identity for these streets and sited artwork through activate key locations along the route.
+Artists Derek Bruno and Gage Hamilton were selected as team artists for the Pike Pine Streetscape and Bicycle Improvements Project.
+In collaboration with the project team, they designed public artwork that is both integrated into the infrastructure and unifies Pike and Pine streets, creating a legible path from Capitol Hill through the downtown retail core to Pike Place Market.
+A repeating pattern of wave forms that morph from rounded, water-like shapes towards the west to more mountain-like peaks to the east appear on the bike buffers, planters, and the railings over the freeway.

 RELATED DOCUMENTS